 Tolerate: Deer, Dry Soil, Shallow-Rocky Soil

 No serious insect or disease problems.
-Root rot may occur in heavy, poorly-drained soils.
+Can be an aggressive spreader.
+Crown rot may occur if grown in moist, poorly drained soils.
 Performs best in cool summer climates, and can appear rather scraggly with poor flowering in the hot and humid summer conditions of the deep South.
 Weak plant stems tend to sprawl and mat, particularly in hot and humid climates with periodic heavy summer rainfall.